-If you have a 2310 RTU configured to bridge through to a low-speed asynchronous spur (with nothing monitoring the system from the end of the spur), you could configure the 2310 to minimize the delays incurred by bridging unnecessary data packets through the low-speed spur section.
+If you have a 2310 AL RTU configured to bridge through to a low-speed asynchronous spur (with nothing monitoring the system from the end of the spur), you could configure the 2310 AL to minimize the delays incurred by bridging unnecessary data packets through the low-speed spur section.

-In the example above, if the 2310 RTU at Site One (addressed as C11) were configured to not answer on both ports and to block all addresses except C12 and C13, then the only traffic across the low-speed asynchronous link would be the polls and answers for addresses C12 and C13.
-All other polls and answers would not be passed through the first 2310 and on to the spur.
+In the example in Figure 7, if the 2310 AL RTU at Site One (addressed as C11) were configured to not answer on both ports and to block all addresses except C12 and C13, then the only traffic across the low-speed asynchronous link would be the polls and answers for addresses C12 and C13.
+All other polls and answers would not be passed through the first 2310 AL and on to the spur.

-FIGURE 8.
+Figure 8.
 EXAMPLE OF HIGH-SPEED ASYNCHRONOUS HOP

-In the above example, two 2310s are used to provide an asynchronous link between a section of a high-speed synchronous radios.
+In the example in Figure 8, two 2310 AL RTUs are used to provide an asynchronous link between a section of a high-speed synchronous radios.
 The speed of the asynchronous link depends only on the capabilities of the transport mechanism.
-The 2310 can support asynchronous speeds from 1200 to 64000 bps.
+The 2310 AL can support asynchronous speeds from 1200 to 19200 bps.
 Always use the highest asynchronous speed possible.
 Using speeds that are too low may require adjustments to timeout and poll response delay settings in other equipment on the network and may seriously affect system response.
-You would typically configure the 2310s to bridge all station addresses and send answers to polls out both ports in the above example.
+You would typically configure each 2310 AL to bridge all station addresses and send answers to polls out both ports in the above example.